Why take this program?

 What will I receive once I have completed this program?

-Once the student successfully completes all the interactive modules (courses) in this interprofessional program, they will receive a certificate of successful completion.
+Once the student successfully completes all of the program components (online modules, webinar, and program evaluation), they will receive a certificate of successful completion.

 Time: 4-5 hours on average to complete, self-paced

 Pre-requisite: Successful completion of Best Practice Approach to Skin Health and Wound Management: Knowledge (A100MNN)

 Program cost (all required courses excluding the pre-requisite): $50.00 + tax

 Live webinar dates:

 - Thursday, February 1, 2024 at 12:30 pm EST